spreadshirt/es-stream-logs/README.md

 - [ ] dynamic query modification ("click to exclude/include" like in kibana, "+/-" buttons)
 - [ ] generate links in rundeck-bot
 - [ ] ads (on devblog ;))
+- [ ] show histogram for timerange on top by default (only for first query?)

 ## Misc